-A good training facility is key to achieving your personal records
+For Ines Santiago, a good training facility is also key to achieving and breaking personal records

 A stressful day was what it took for Ines Santiago to start living an active lifestyle.
 She wanted to get out of the house for a while to de-stress so she decided to put on her trainers and go for a quick run.
 Her love for the sport grew more each day.

 “After sweating it out for a few minutes, I felt really good.
 The next day, I did the same.
 I continued and eventually I was running five kilometers thrice a week,” says the 37-year-old Santiago.

 But before she even considered running as a way to de-stress, Santiago admits she was what people would refer to as a couch potato.
 She barely went outside her house to work out.
 It took some time for her to warm up to the thought of running but as soon as she did, she gave her very best shot and decided to challenge herself.